zc-97/HSD/README.md

-# Hierarchical Item Inconsistency Signal learning for Sequence Denoising in Sequential Recommendation
+# Hierarchical Item Inconsistency Signal Learning for Sequence Denoising in Sequential Recommendation
 ***
-PyTorch implementation of the paper "Hierarchical Item Inconsistency Signal learning for Sequence Denoising in Sequential Recommendation", CIKM.2022
+PyTorch implementation of the paper "Hierarchical Item Inconsistency Signal Learning for Sequence Denoising in Sequential Recommendation", CIKM.2022
 ***